jmprado/Hahn.Assesment/README.md

 This file contains the Pinia store for managing the state of the application.

-## Notes
-- No integration tests were added.
-- Missing unit tests: the test project was added to

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please open an issue or submit a pull request. :wink:

 ## License